Pitfall: The Mayan Adventure: Reception

 Next Generation, while noting that the game is "a somewhat hit-and-miss side-scroller that has some cool features", judged the Windows port to be an "excellent" conversion which would satisfy gamers who wanted to play Pitfall: The Mayan Adventure but did not own a console system.

+Nintendo Power complimented the good balance between action and puzzle-oriented gameplay and excellent graphics and sound.
+Their review said the game has poor hit detection which made fighting and collecting items difficult in some areas.

 Reviewing the 32X version, the four reviewers of Electronic Gaming Monthly praised the large number of secrets but criticized the difficult controls and the lack of significant improvement from the Genesis version.
 GamePro dismissed the 32X version for this same reason, summarizing that "nothing has changed in this latest version of Pitfall."
 Next Generation concurred that the 32X version's improvements are too minor for the average player to even notice, and again opined that the game is "solid" but "average".

 GamePro called the Jaguar version "a fun, colorful action adventure".
 However, they commented that it is identical to the Genesis and Super NES versions and inferior to the Sega CD version (due to the lack of the "densely layered" sound effects and orchestrated music), which they found disappointing given that the Jaguar is a more powerful system and at this point most people interested in the game would have already played it on another platform.
 Next Generation agreed the Jaguar version is essentially the same as previous releases of the game but gave it a more positive assessment than previous reviews in the magazine, concluding that it "maintains a feeling of quality game design from the very beginning, and is well worth checking out, especially if you're an old-school Pitfall fan."

 In 1995, Total! ranked the game 48th on its Top 100 SNES Games summarizing: "It’s a sort of Indiana Jones type of thing and plays like a dream.
 And for nostalgia freaks it contains a complete and accurate version of the old Atari classic."

 Next Generation reviewed the Game Boy Advance version of the game, rating it two stars out of five, and stated that "This isn't terrible, but there are plenty of better-playing alternatives."

-Legacy

-The Windows 95 port of Pitfall: The Mayan Adventure was showcased by Bill Gates at E3 1995 to promote the then-upcoming DirectX for his platform, despite the conversion being launched three months before the first incarnation of DirectX and Kinesoft did not use any tools from said technology.